ak1394/react-native-tts/README.md

 Platforms: iOS

-- "inherit" (default) - Use the default AVPlayer behavior
+- "inherit" (default) - Use the default behavior
 - "ignore" - Play audio even if the silent switch is set
 - "obey" - Don't play audio if the silent switch is set